preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/teams-app-generator/index.rst

 Note the it can take som time before your app is listed there.
 If you can't find it yet, just wait a bit.

-3. Skapa en Setup Policy.
+3. Create a Setup Policy.
-4. Publicera appen.
+4. Publish the app.
 5. Wait a while for the app to be fully processed (can sometimes take up to an hour).

+Also note that it may take up to 24 hours befoew users have access to the app in Teams.

 Update Existing App
 ***********************